henriqueholtz/Aws-Struggle/Produtcs/Compute/EC2.md

-Amazon Elastic Compute Cloud (Amazon EC2) - Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the AWS cloud.
+# Amazon Elastic Compute Cloud (Amazon EC2)

+Amazon EC2 is a web service that provides secure, resizable compute capacity in the AWS cloud.
 You can use EC2 to provision virtual servers on AWS Cloud.

 - Instraestructure as a service
 - This is a regional service.